 Ghent wants to develop a holistic approach for the area that encompasses the wider concept of circular economy.
-The project is supervised by the city of Ghent and the autonomous municipal Ghent development authority (sogent).
 Thanks to innovative technologies, some residential buildings in the Old Dockyards will use heating systems based on biogas from black water.
 Such systems reuse the warm air produced by industrial factories, as well as captured heat and nutrients from used water from dishwashers and laundry machines.

-But the Old Dockyards is more than a simple housing project focusing on constructing new low-energy and passive houses.
 Thanks to the regeneration of the area, new business models such as car and bike sharing have developed, and the city has launched activities that challenge residents’ linear lifestyles.
-Indeed, throughout the Old Dockyards, people can already experience the circular economy through the presence of temporary buildings constructed with recycled materials, guided walks, a ‘circular dialogue café’ as well as short-term exhibitions that demonstrate the different possible uses of city infrastructure.
+People can already experience the circular economy through the presence of temporary buildings constructed with recycled materials and guided walks.

 Main activity field:

-Between the planning phase and the effective realisation of the project, years have gone by.
-Those delays were transformed into opportunities, giving special attention to the possible temporary use of the grounds, allowing the city to renovate the quay walls and building a bridge for pedestrians and cyclists during that time.
-Even though the Old Dockyards site is still under construction, it has already become an integral part of the city.
+The years between the planning and the effective realisation of the project have been transformed into opportunities, giving special attention to the possible temporary use of the grounds, allowing the city to renovate the quay walls and building a bridge for pedestrians and cyclists during that time.

 During the long process of tendering, sogent has created temporary areas for city gardening and city farming.
-This has allowed Ghent’s citizens to rethink land that was once perceived as waste or unusable as a profitable resource.
 A very unusual project is the renovation of a series of disused gravel tanks.
 A team of young architects and an artist transformed this area into a unique multi-purpose public space that is currently used by Ghent’s citizens for several types of events.
 This also raised awareness of the project itself and the wider circular economy concept.